godarklight/concorde/Models/ReadmeModel.txt

 Concorde model (without 3D cockpit) is from "Bogey" (unknown name and mail).

 It has been made available to Flightgear upon a request of M. Franz.
 See the forum of http://www.blender.org/, message from "Bogey", subject "Update Concord.
 Screen shots and download links" (24 october 2003 6:23 pm).

-List of updates to the original model :
+List of updates (-) / additions (+) to the original model :
-- addition of tail door closed, cockpit, external lights.
++ tail door closed.
++ cockpit.                                                                             v1.2
 - visibility of visor and nose from cockpit.
+2.0
-- split of nozzles, main gear wheels (animation).
+- split of nozzles (reverser).
+2.1
 - transparent windows (texture alpha).
+2.1
 - alignment of main gear internal doors with their well.

-Contact devel-list for the .blend file (Blender 2.36) :
-- distinct object group for the cockpit (lost at AC3D export/import).
-- which is otherwise very difficult to isolate in the mesh jungle : one needs to eliminate the fuselage to vizualize the cockpit interior (alternate solution : cockpit in different layer).
+- split of main gear wheels (spin).
++ external lights.
+2.2
+- alignment to the nose tip, instead of the tail tip (VRP).
+2.3
+- split of main gear pistons (bogie compression and torsion).
+2.3
+- higher side stays and stearing unit (front gear compression).
+2.3
+- horizontal fuselage, without pitch (flat cockpit).
+2.3

+Made with Blender 2.42a.

-19 March 2006.
+19 September 2006.